Guizhou JL-9: Operational history

 In 2014, the PLANAF had equipped a regiment with JL-9s.
 However, it was not until 18 October 2015 that the PLAAF started using the JL-9 for training purposes.

 In April 2023, the Rapid Support Forces of Sudan launched an attack on Merowe Air Base, destroying one Sudanese FTC-2000 while capturing the base.
 Satellite imagery has revealed that three more FTC-2000s were present at the base at the time.

 On 16 January 2024 a Myanmar Air Force FTC-2000G was shot down by a Kachin Independence Army FN-6 missile in Shan State.
 Both pilots were killed.
 On 10 June 2025 a Myanmar Air Force FTC-2000G was reported as lost due to rebel action in the Sagaing region.

-In July 2025, according to local Burmese sources, the Karenni Nationalities Defense Force (KNDF) claimed to have shot down a Myanmar military FTC-2000G fighter jet during clashes in Hpasawng town, Karenni (Kayah) State.
+In July 2025, according to local Burmese sources, the Karenni Nationalities Defence Force (KNDF) claimed to have shot down a Myanmar military FTC-2000G fighter jet during clashes in Hpasawng town, Karenni (Kayah) State.
 The jet had gone missing two days earlier while providing air support to junta forces, and wreckage was later reported near a village close to the Bago Region border.